 - Winre.wim file is corrupted

-You can read this tutorial below to fix the error and continue using Windows 10 recovery options.
-Or, you can try a reliable alteranative to access recovery environment and perform system restore easily.
+You can read this tutorial below to fix the error and continue using Windows recovery options.
+Or, you can try a reliable alternative to access recovery environment and perform system restore easily.

-How to fix could not find the recovery environment in Windows 10?
+Fix "Could not find the recovery environment" in Windows 10/11

 The first thing you should do is to check the Windows RE status.
 If the Windows RE location is missing, then you need to locate the Winre.wim file or copy it from other location.